-- 17.11.1 Periods of leave without pay, shall be taken at a time mutually convenient to Council and the employee, and shall not be regarded as service for the purpose of computing long service leave, sick leave or annual leave.
-Such periods of leave without pay shall not however, constitute a break in the employee's continuity of service. - 17.11.2 An employee shall not be entitled to any payment for public holidays during an absence on approved leave without pay. - 17.11.3 All applications for leave without pay will be assessed on their individual merits, on a case by case basis, taking into account:

-17.11.3.1 whether the operations of the work area will be adversely affected by the employee's absence eg loss of irreplaceable skills, cost of recruitment and training of replacement staff where applicable; 17.11.3.2 to what extent these disadvantages will be offset by the advantages to the employee (eg the compassionate nature of the request) or advantages to the work area (eg leave without pay for professional purposes);

-17.11.3.3 whether the employee is a key member of an important current project;

-17.11.3.4 whether the total numbers of employees absent on leave without pay, annual or long service leave will cause a diminution in the standard of service provided by the area;

-17.11.3.5 the likelihood of the employee returning to Council after taking leave without pay; and

-17.11.3.6 whether the employee would be required to leave the organisation is the leave is not granted
+- 17.14.1 Periods of leave without pay, shall be taken at a time mutually convenient to Council and the employee, and shall not be regarded as service for the purpose of computing long service leave, sick leave or annual leave.
+Such periods of leave without pay shall not however, constitute a break in the employee's continuity of service. - 17.14.2 An employee shall not be entitled to any payment for public holidays during an absence on approved leave without pay. - 17.14.3 All applications for leave without pay will be assessed on their individual merits, on a case by case basis, taking into account: - 17.14.3.1 whether the operations of the work area will be adversely affected by the employee's absence e.g. loss of irreplaceable skills, cost of recruitment and training of replacement staff where applicable; - 17.14.3.2 to what extent these disadvantages will be offset by the advantages to the employee (e.g. the compassionate nature of the request) or advantages to the work area (e.g. leave without pay for professional purposes); - 17.14.3.3 whether the employee is a key member of an important current project; - 17.14.3.4 whether the total numbers of employees absent on leave without pay, annual or long service leave will cause a diminution in the standard of service provided by the area; - 17.14.3.5 the likelihood of the employee returning to Council after taking leave without pay; and - 17.14.3.6 whether the employee would be required to leave the organisation if the leave is not granted. - 17.14.4 The length of leave without pay granted will vary according to the needs of the work area and of the employee's personal circumstances but would not extend beyond a 12 month period.

-- 17.11.4 The length of leave without pay granted will vary according to the needs of the work area and of the employee's personal circumstances but would not extend beyond a 12 month period. - 17.11.5 Leave without pay must not be taken if the employee is intending to work for another organisation.
-In this instance, a career break must be applied for as per clause 17.18 of this Agreement.
+17.14.5 Leave without pay must not be taken if the employee is intending to work for another organisation.
+In this instance, a career break must be applied for as per clause 17.21 of this Agreement.

-17.12 Natural Disaster Leave
+17.15 Natural Disaster Leave

-Council employees affected by a bushfire or other severe weather event and are unable to attend work, will be paid for the hours they would have ordinarily worked on that day.
+Employees who are affected by a bushfire or other severe weather event and are unable to attend work, will be paid for the hours they would have ordinarily worked on that day.

-17.12.1 An employee's ordinary pay shall not be reduced when the employee is prevented from attending work due to bushfire or other climatic circumstances beyond their control.
+An employee's ordinary pay shall not be reduced when the employee is prevented from attending work due to bushfire or other climatic circumstances beyond their control.

-17.13 Emergency Services Leave
+17.16 Emergency Services Leave

-Council permanent employees who are members of emergency services organisations may be entitled to take paid leave when they are required to provide services to an emergency services organisation of which they are a member.
+Permanent employees who are members of emergency services organisations may be entitled to take paid leave when they are required to provide services to an emergency services organisation of which they are a member.